AnshMittal1811/MachineLearning-AI/README.md

-# 100 days of Machine Learning
+# 100 days of Artificial Intelligence

 This is the 100 days of Machine Learning, Deep Learning, Artificial Intelligence, and Optimization mini-projects that I picked up at the start of January 2022.
 I have used Google Colab for this work as it required various libraries and datasets to be downloaded.
 The following are the problems that I tackled: